aaronbloomfield/pdr/labs/lab04/index.md

 outputBinary(1000000) //=> 0000 0000 0000 1111 0100 0010 0100 0000
 ```

-- If you do use for loops to do this, become familiar with the left shift operator (<<) and what it does to (unsigned) ints, and the binary and/or operators (& and |).
-- You can also use a calculator program (including one in Windows) to convert numbers to binary (select View->Scientific), as that is not the coding part of this lab.

 You can ***NOT*** use the `bitset` class for this, or any other class that does the work for you.
 You have to program this yourself.

 #### The Limits of Representation ####